November 13, 2013

 The good news is, with today's technology, you can still learn basic anatomy without killing animals.
-And if you live in Florida, California, Pennsylvania, New York, Rhode Island, Illinois, Virginia, Oregon, New Jersey, or Vermont, you're really in luck—all of these states have laws giving students the right to choose an alternative to dissection.
+And if you live in Florida, California, Connecticut, Pennsylvania, New York, Rhode Island, Illinois, Virginia, Oregon, New Jersey, or Vermont, you're really in luck—all of these states have laws giving students the right to choose an alternative to dissection.

 Even if your state doesn't have choice-in-dissection laws, that doesn't necessarily mean that you will have to dissect.
 If you find yourself in a class that calls for dissection, here's what you can do.

 1. Don’t procrastinate!
 Find out as early as possible if a class will require dissection.
 Ask your teacher at the beginning of the semester if any dissections are planned.
 The sooner you speak up, the more likely you are to succeed in obtaining an alternative.